I-the-Creator/adaptive-travel-layout/README.md

 ## Project setup and launch.

-Download the repo, open the root repo directory in console and type.
+Download the repo, open the root repo directory using console and type.

 ```
 npm install